 April 1, 2014, is the first day that the United States Citizenship and Immigration Services agency (USCIS) will accept new H-1B specialty occupation worker nonimmigrant visa petitions by employers for foreign professionals.
 It is important for global mobility and human resource managers to start work now to secure preliminary Department of Labor approvals, foreign degree evaluations, etc., to be ready to file the petition for an April 1 receipt date.

 Only a limited number of new H-1B visas are accepted each year due to legal quota restrictions.
 Every year, 65,000 new H-1B visa petitions can be granted, of which 6,800 are set aside for citizens of Chile and Singapore under Free Trade Agreements with those countries.
 To the extent there were unused Free Trade Agreement H-1Bs, those are added to the quota for the next fiscal year.
 There is an additional allocation of 20,000 new H-1B visa petitions that can be accepted if the foreign professional earned a graduate degree from a university in the United States.

 Last year, the USCIS received so many new H-1B visa petitions in the first week of April that the agency ended the application window on April 5.
-Approximately 172,500 new petitions were received, as compared to 124,000 in the prior year.
+Approximately 124,000 new H-1B visa petitions were received.
 As the regulations mandate, officers then selected — at random — which envelopes to open and returned the rest unopened with the government filing fees.
 Only then did the agency begin the often long process to approve or deny the selected petitions on the merits of eligibility.